RWKV/rwkv.cpp/README.md

 | `RWKV-4-Raven-7B-v11` | 32            | `Q4_1` | 94.5 ms     | 54.3 ms    | 49.7 ms    | 51.8 ms    | 59.2 ms    |
 | `RWKV-4-Raven-7B-v11` | 32            | `Q5_1` | 101.6 ms    | 72.3 ms    | 67.2 ms    | 69.3 ms    | 77.0 ms    |

-Note: since there is only `ggml_mul_mat()` supported with cuBLAS, we still need to assign few CPU resources to execute remaining operations.
+Note: since cuBLAS is supported only for `ggml_mul_mat()`, we still need to use few CPU resources to execute remaining operations.

 ## How to use